MariaDB/mariadb.org-tools/buildbot.mariadb.org/README.md

 * SCHEDULERS - defines what changes we are interested in and triggers appropriate builders based on that
 * BUILDERS & FACTORY CODE - defines the steps for any individual builder

 Also, master.cfg sources a private config file that is not included in this repo, namely *master-private.cfg*.
-This file should include a Python dictionary with private information like worker passwords, Database url and anything else not deemed for public disclosure.
+This file should include a Python dictionary with private information like worker passwords, database url and anything else not deemed for public disclosure.

 ### Reloading the master